giorgiobeggiora/fire2sql/README.md

 **.json()**

-returns a json object
+Returns the promise of a json object

 	{k0: v0, k1: v1, ...}

 **.entries()**

-returns an array of key/value pairs *(similar to Object.entries())*
+Returns the promise of an array of key/value pairs *(similar to Object.entries())*

 	[[k0, v0], [k1, v1], ...]

 **.object()**

-returns an object with "keys" and "values" attrubutes *(similar to Object.keys() plus Object.values())*
+Returns the promise of an object with "keys" and "values" attrubutes *(similar to Object.keys() plus Object.values())*

 	{keys: [k0, k1, ...], values: [v0, v1, ...]}

 **.map()**

-returns a Map object
+Returns the promise of a Map object

 	{k0 => v0, k1 => v1, ...}

 **.ref()**

-returns an array of Firebase references
+Returns the promise of an array of Firebase references

 	[Reference0, Reference1, ...]

 **.query()**

-returns the pure Firebase query (some option could be not applied)
+Returns the promise of a pure Firebase query (some option could be not applied)

 	Query